-If going on an Easter egg hunt has lost its charm, it may be time for you to host the Egg Olympics!
-A series of egg-related events that the whole family can get involved in, the Egg Olympics can be suited to your kids' interests and become an all-day, outdoor event or a short, inside adventure on the next rainy day.
-No matter how you organize it, it will be a sure hit when spring fever rolls around!
+If going standard relay races and typical scavenger hunts have lost their charm, it may be time for you to host the Egg Olympics!
+A series of egg-related events that the whole family can get involved in, the Egg Olympics can be tailored to your kids' interests and become an all-day, outdoor event or a short, inside adventure on the next rainy day.
+No matter how you organize it, it's guaranteed to be a hit.

 What You Do: